Chapter Ten: Signal

 "How are you feeling today?"

 "Fine."
-She pressed her lips together, testing the word the way you test a floorboard before committing your weight.
+She pressed her lips together, testing the word as one tests a floorboard before committing weight.
 "Sharper.
 But that's not the same thing."

 Dr. Patel inclined her head.
 "No, it isn't."